 The impact of climate change on both our environment and human health is substantial and affects everyone, with the worst impacts felt by those who are most vulnerable.

-- Between 2014 and 2017, Kaiser Permanente achieved a 23 percent reduction in greenhouse gas emissions associated with its use of anesthetic agents.
+- Between 2014 and 2017, we achieved a 23% reduction in greenhouse gas emissions associated with our use of anesthetic agents.

-- In 2017, Kaiser Permanente began operating California’s first hospital-based microgrid at its Richmond Medical Center.
-Paired with a 250-kw solar installation, the microgrid can store 1 MWh of clean energy, which it releases to help power the hospital when needed most — saving the facility up to 50 percent on its energy bills.
+- In 2017, we began operating California’s first hospital-based renewable microgrid at our Richmond Medical Center.
+Paired with a 250-kilowatt solar installation, the microgrid can store 1 megawatt-hour of renewable energy, which it releases to help power the hospital when needed most — saving the facility up to 50% on its energy bills.